 The Committee believes that respect for personal autonomy requires that individuals be free to decide for themselves what to do with their personal information.
 Although it has become more difficult to obtain real and explicit consent, freedom of choice is a factor that promotes consumer confidence.
 Therefore instead of abandoning the consent model, the government should seek to enhance and clarify consent, as required.

 This view, while not supported by all witnesses who appeared before the Committee, can be characterized as representing a fairly mainstream opinion.
 However the Committee likely strayed outside the mainstream in some of its specific recommendations under the consent heading, including recommending that opt-in consent be implemented as a default for secondary uses (and potentially in all cases), expanding the definition of publicly available information to include that which individuals post on public web sites, and recommending an amendment to eliminate the consent requirement for “legitimate business interests”.
-Each of these three potential thrusts are controversial and not likely to be adopted without qualification, if for no other reason, they could represent significant derogations to the consent rule.
+Each of these three potential thrusts are controversial and not likely to be adopted without qualification, if for no other reason, they could represent significant departures from the current consent rule.
 A related recommendation proposes that rules regarding algorithmic transparency be adopted – a potential response to big data processing of personal information.

 The Committee recommends that specific rules regarding consent and the collection, use and disclosure of personal information of minors be adopted.
 However the government has been advised in the past that moving into these areas may be impinging on provincial constitutional jurisdiction.